Medicare in Oregon

 - More than 21% of Oregon residents are enrolled in Medicare.
 Of the 909,000 Medicare beneficiaries in the state, nearly 11% are under age 65.

 - Oregon has significant consumer protections related to Medigap plans, with an annual opportunity to switch plans and guaranteed-issue coverage (without higher premiums) for disabled beneficiaries under age 65.

 - More than half of Oregon Medicare beneficiaries opt for Medicare Advantage plans.

 - Oregon has 24 stand-alone Medicare Part D drug plans in 2023, ranging from $2 to $113 per month.

 Oregon Medicare enrollment

-As of October 2020, enrollment for Medicare in Oregon stood at 888,963 people, amounting to more than 20 percent of the state’s total population.
+As of May 2022, enrollment for Medicare in Oregon stood at 909,151 people, amounting to more than 21% of the state’s population.

-Many people think of becoming eligible for Medicare when they retire and turn 65.
+Most people become eligible for Medicare when they turn 65.
 But Medicare eligibility is also triggered when a person has been receiving disability benefits for 24 months, or has ALS or end-stage renal disease.
 Across the United States, about 12% of all Medicare beneficiaries are under the age of 65; in Oregon, just under 11% of Medicare beneficiaries are eligible due to disability rather than age.

 Medicare beneficiaries can choose between Medicare Advantage plans, where coverage is through private health insurance companies, or Original Medicare, where benefits are provided directly by the federal government.